kuvivek/drivingTheoryInGermany/README.md

 602. A single-axle trailer has an actual gross weight of 600 kg.
 What is the minimum possible vertical load?
 ✅ 24 kg (= 4%)
-❌90 kg (= 15%)
+❌ 90 kg (= 15%)
-❌60 kg (= 10%)
+❌ 60 kg (= 10%)
-**Comment**:  When loading a single-axle trailer, you must always ensure sufficient drawbar load, otherwise there is a risk of skidding.
-The towing vehicle
+**Comment**: When loading a single-axle trailer, you must always ensure sufficient drawbar load, otherwise there is a
-(see operating instructions for permissible drawbar load) must support at least 4% of the actual mass as drawbar load.
-If the trailer weighs 600 kg with
+risk of skidding.
+The towing vehicle (see operating instructions for permissible drawbar load) must support at least 4%
+of the actual mass as drawbar load.
+If the trailer weighs 600 kg with load, for example, the drawbar load must be at least
-load, for example, the drawbar load must be at least 4% of this, i.e. (600 : 100 x 4) 24 kg.
+4% of this, i.e. (600 : 100 x 4) 24 kg.

 603. How can you achieve sufficient visibility through the windscreen?
 ✅ Switch on the windscreen wipers from time to time when it is foggy
-❌When the windscreen is steamed up, switch the ventilator off and keep the windows closed
+❌ When the windscreen is steamed up, switch the ventilator off and keep the windows closed
 ✅ When there is slush, switch on the windscreen wipers already before slush is thrown onto your windscreen by other vehicles
 **Comment**: Water settles on the windshield in fog.
 Therefore, switch on the windshield wiper from time to time.
+In slushy
-In slushy conditions, slush thrown up can
-make visibility difficult.
+conditions, slush thrown up can make visibility difficult.
 Therefore, switch on the windshield wipers in good time.
+Make sure
-Make sure there is sufficient antifreeze in the windshield washer system.
+there is sufficient antifreeze in the windshield washer system.

 604. You want to park your single-axle trailer (overrun brakes, 1000 kg permissible total mass) on a slope.
 What must you do?
-❌Engage the reverse lock
+❌ Engage the reverse lock
 ✅ Pull the parking brake
 ✅ Place wheel chocks under the wheels
 **Comment**: To prevent a parked trailer from rolling away on a slope, it must always be secured before uncoupling.
-To do this, apply the parking brake and
+To do
-place wheel chocks in front of the wheels.
+this, apply the parking brake and place wheel chocks in front of the wheels.

 605. You want to couple a trailer to your car.
 Where will you find details about the maximum permissible vertical loading of your car?
 In the
 ✅ operating manual
-❌registration certificate Part II
+❌ registration certificate Part II
 ✅ registration certificate Part I
-**Comment**:  The permissible drawbar load for trailer operation is specified by the manufacturer of the towing vehicle and can be found in the operating
-instructions and in the registration certificate, Part I.
+**Comment**:  The permissible drawbar load for trailer operation is specified by the manufacturer of the towing vehicle and can be found in the operating instructions and in the registration certificate, Part I.

 606. You suddenly have to brake when cornering on a wet carriageway.
 What special aspects exist with a vehicle equipped with an anti-lock braking system (ABS)?
-❌The vehicle will always remain stable
+❌ The vehicle will always remain stable
 ✅ The steering capability is retained for longer
-❌It is not possible for the vehicle to skid out of the bend
+❌ It is not possible for the vehicle to skid out of the bend
 **Comment**:  Emergency braking is a tricky business with and without ABS.
-If I suddenly have to brake hard on a bend in wet conditions, the steering ability
+If I suddenly have to brake hard on a bend in wet
-is retained for longer with the anti-lock braking system (ABS).
-Nevertheless, it is important to reduce speed before cornering, especially in unfavorable
+conditions, the steering ability is retained for longer with the anti-lock braking system (ABS).
+Nevertheless, it is important
-weather conditions.
+to reduce speed before cornering, especially in unfavorable weather conditions.

 607. What cars that are driven within designated environmental zones must display a particulate matter sticker?
 Cars with
 ✅ electric motors
 ✅ petrol engines
 ✅ diesel engines
 **Comment**:  Low emission zones are intended to help reduce harmful air pollution.
 Only low-emission vehicles are allowed to drive in these zones.
-To make it
-easier to recognize authorized vehicles, entry is only permitted with a valid sticker.
-The sticker is mandatory for ALL cars ❌regardless of the respective
+To make it easier to recognize authorized vehicles, entry is only permitted with a valid sticker.
-motorization.
+The sticker is mandatory for ALL cars - regardless of the respective motorization.

 608. What are the advantages of an anti-slip device (ASR)?
 ❌No locking of the wheels when braking